AI-reference/AI-reference.github.io/Tools.md

 ###  GitHub
 [GitHub](https://github.com){:target="_blank"} is an amazing website on which you can store your project in git repositories.
 Repositories (repos) on Github are public or private, public repos can been seen by anyone, and private repos can only be seen by you and your collaborators.
 Collaborators?
 Yes!
 You can work together on a project in a repository, meaning you can all make changes and commit these to the repository.

+If you have ever heard of the term "open source", this system may ring a bell.
+Open source software is software for which the code is open to see for everyone.
+Often, such software is developped with GitHub so everyone can view the code and add to it (when permitted).

 People make changes to the project and commit these changes locally and after they are done they can _push_ these changes to the repository host (github) this is as simple as writing `git push` in the terminal in the folder of your project.
 Other collaboraters can get these changes on their computer by writing `git pull`, pulling the changes from the repository host (Github) to their own computer!

 You have to pull all changes so your project is up-to-date locally before you can push any changes.
 It may be possible that you and another team mate are working on the same file.
 In that case, Git is often smart enough to _merge_ the changes together.
 But in the case you both changed things in the same place, you will get a _merge conflic_ (you will get these for sure and get very annoyed with them).
 You can resolve these conflicts by opening the file in which there is a conflict and choosing one of the two versions (it will say where in the file).

+Most git repositories have a README.md file.
+This file usually contains information about the project, how to install and use it and how to contribute. the .md extension is for Markdown files.
+[Markdown](https://en.wikipedia.org/wiki/Markdown){:target="_blank"} is a lightweight markup language to easily add some structure to text like headings, bullet points, tables, links, etc. with very little effort.
+This website's content is written in Markdown!
+[See this cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet){:target="_blank"} for how to use markdown in your README documents.

 Getting familiar with git and used to all the syntax may take some effort, but it is definitely worth it.
 You will be using it all throughout your study, and likely later in your job too.

 Git commands are executed in the terminal, at the location of the git repository, but many [IDEs](#ides) and text editors offer built-in git support.
 In the IDE you can simply push a button to pull changes, make commits, and push them to the repository.
-JetBrain's IDEs have this option and it works really well.
+The text editor [VSCode](#text-editors) and JetBrain's IDEs have this option and it works really well.

 GitHub also has a desktop client if you are deadly afraid of the [terminal](#terminal), but I recommend using the terminal commands because you will know for sure what is going on.

-You will definitely need some tutorials to get the hang of the basics of a workflow with a version control system. here are some useful tutorial links.
+You will definitely need some tutorials to get the hang of the basics of a workflow with a version control system. here are some useful tutorial links, but the best way of learning is by trying it out.
 * [Git & GitHub Crash Course For Beginners](https://www.youtube.com/watch?v=SWYqp7iY_Tc)
 * [Github Tutorial For Beginners](https://www.youtube.com/watch?v=0fKg7e37bQE)
 * [Learn Git In 15 Minutes](https://www.youtube.com/watch?v=USjZcfj8yxE)

-Once again, you can get a [GitHub pro account for free](https://education.github.com/students){:target="_blank"} with your student email address (...@student.ru.nl){:target="_blank"}.
+Once again, you can get a [GitHub pro account for free](https://education.github.com/students){:target="_blank"} with your student email address (...@student.ru.nl).
 A pro GitHub account allows for unlimited private repositories, so you can store the projects you are working on for your courses on there without anyone seeing them and being able to copy from you.

-You can also create websites and blogs easily with GitHub, like this website!!!
-It is built completely automatically and is super easy.
-[Learn more](https://pages.github.com)
+You can also create websites and blogs easily with GitHub, like this website!
+It is built using Markdown and tranformed into html completely automatically and is super easy.
+[Learn more](https://pages.github.com){:target="_blank"}

 ###### [Back to top](Tools.md)